 Norris Geyser Basin

 Located on the west side of the park, Norris Geyser Basin is known for its tumultuous personality.
-This is the park’s hottest and most changeable thermal area as well as one of the most extreme environments on Earth.
-Researchers once recorded a record breaking temperature here of 459℉ just 1,087 feet below the surface—the highest temperature ever recorded in Yellowstone National Park.
+This is Yellowstone’s hottest, most changeable thermal area and one of Earth’s most extreme environments.
+Researchers recorded 459℉ at 1,087 feet below the surface—the park’s highest-ever recorded temperature.

-It’s an especially fun one to explore for photographers who love capturing the cool textures and colors of Yellowstone’s geothermal features.
+Photographers will love exploring it, capturing Yellowstone’s geothermal textures and vibrant, unique colors.
 It’s also quite different from the other geyser basins, so you won’t feel like you’re seeing more of the same.

 Norris Geyser Basin consists of two spots worth visiting: the Porcelain Basin (my personal favorite) and the Back Basin.
-The main attraction to the Back Basin is Steamboat Geyser, the world’s tallest active geyser, however it’s very unpredictable in the way of major eruptions and you’ll have to get extremely lucky to see it in full force.
-When it does erupt, it’s known to emit hot, steaming water over 300 feet high, but if you visit you’ll still see it spouting and steaming a bit.
+The Back Basin’s main attraction is Steamboat Geyser, the world’s tallest active geyser.
+Major eruptions are unpredictable, so you’ll need luck to see it in full force.
+When it erupts, it can shoot hot water over 300 feet, but even visiting shows it spouting and steaming.

-If you have limited time, Porcelain Basin is where I recommend you spend most of your time at Norris Geyser Basin—it’s where all the photos here were taken.
-Porcelain Basin is a super active 0.6 mile loop with plenty of hissing fumaroles and steaming hot springs to keep you busy.
+If time is limited, Porcelain Basin is where I recommend you spend most of your time at Norris Geyser Basin.
+It’s where all the photos here were taken.
+This active 0.6-mile loop has plenty of hissing fumaroles and steaming hot springs to explore.

 Some Practical Tips When Visiting the Norris Geyser Basin: